Spacechild1/externals-howto/README.rst

 as this will make it impossible to manually send an *illegal* ``dsp`` message to the object, triggering a crash.

-Signal classes that want to provide signal-inlets have to declare this via the ``CLASS_MAINSIGNALIN``-macro.
-This enables signals at the first (default) inlet.
+Signal classes that want to provide signal-inlets should declare this via the ``CLASS_MAINSIGNALIN``-macro.
+This enables signals at the first (main) inlet.
 If more than one signal-inlet is needed, they have to be created explicitly in the constructor-method.

-Inlets that are declared as signal-inlets cannot provide methods for ``t_float``-messages any longer.

-The first argument of the macro is a pointer to the signal class.
+The first argument of the ``CLASS_MAINSIGNALIN``-macro is a pointer to the signal class.
 The second argument is the type of the class’s data space.

-The last argument is a dummy-variable out of the data space that is needed to replace non-existing signal at the signal-inlet(s) with ``t_float``-messages.
+The last argument is a dummy-variable which serves as a default value if the main signal-inlet is not connected.
+All “float”-messages to the main inlet will be directed to this variable.

+You can override the float-method *after* the ``CLASS_MAINSIGNALIN``-macro if you do not want automatic float-to-signal promotion for the main inlet, but this goes against Pd's paradigm and is not recommended.

+Additional signal-inlets will always perform float-to-signal promotion.

 construction of signal-inlets and -outlets
 ------------------------------------------